-The assignment is due on Wednesday, Monday, October 2.
-Demonstrate your program during my office hours.
+The assignment is due Wednesday, October 27, before class.

 The goals of this assignment are (a) to make you familiar with the simulation of quantum circuits on a classical computer, and (b) to give you the opportunity to get familiar with lex and yacc (use flex and bison if possible).